FSDCrew/FSD/backend/crew_service/docs/crewrun_cancellation.md

 5. **Cancellation Handling**: The main execution thread in `run_entire_job` checks `cancellation_event` at multiple points:

    - **Before flow execution**: If cancellation is detected during initialization, the process exits early and updates queue status to `CANCELLED`.
+   - **During flow execution**: `flow.kickoff()` runs in a separate thread, and the main thread periodically checks `cancellation_event` every second.
+When cancellation is detected, the process immediately updates queue status to `CANCELLED`, stops the heartbeat thread, closes the HTTP client, and exits the process using `os._exit(0)`, which terminates all threads including the flow execution thread.
-   - **After flow execution**: If cancellation is detected after `flow.kickoff()` completes, the process updates queue status to `CANCELLED` (note: CrewAI flows do not support cancellation signals, so the flow completes before status is updated).
+   - **After flow execution**: If cancellation is detected after `flow.kickoff()` completes (e.g., cancellation was set right before completion), the process updates queue status to `CANCELLED`.
    - **During exception handling**: If an exception occurs and cancellation was detected, status is set to `CANCELLED` instead of `FAILED`.

 6. **Status Update**: The child process calls `update_queue_status_internal` with `QueueStatus.CANCELLED` using the same lease token, ensuring only the process that claimed the job can finalize the status.